dynovaio/newrelic-sb-nrql-grammar/README.md

 # New Relic NRQL Grammar

-This repository contains the grammar for New Relic Query Language (NRQL).
-This grammar is used as reference to implement syntax highlighting and other tools for NRQL built by [Dynova][href:dynova].
+This repository contains the Lark grammar for New Relic Query Language (NRQL).
+NRQL Grammar is used as reference to implement syntax highlighting and other tools for NRQL built by [Dynova][href:dynova].

 ## Features